TheArchitect2000/Blockchain-based-IoT-Server/README.md

 sudo systemctl restart mongod
 ```

 - The MongoDB configuration is done.
-Please note that:
-** Note 1: To conect to MongoDB, use `mongosh -u 'ADMIN_USERNAME' -p 'ADMIN_PASSWORD' --authenticationDatabase admin`.
-** Note 2: To manage the MongoDB service, use the following commands:
+To conect to MongoDB, use `mongosh -u 'ADMIN_USERNAME' -p 'ADMIN_PASSWORD' --authenticationDatabase admin`.
+Also, to manage the MongoDB service, use the following commands:
 ```
 sudo systemctl status mongod
 sudo systemctl stop mongod